Determining your data domains is an important part of your data strategy. So what is a data domain?

 Data domain (database management)

-From a database management point of view, a data domain represents the collection of values that a data element may contain.
+From a database management point of view, or better yet, a data modeling point of view, a data domain represents the collection of values that a data element may contain.
 A better way to understand this is through an example.
 Imagine an online form with a drop down field that we might encounter in a form that we fill in.
 Let's take that as the gender.

 When we click on that drop-down we might be getting some options, such as the following: